In the space where normality is the common realm of the absurd, Aukje

 My work is very personal as I am inspired by the things and people closest to me.
 I am very much interested in human psychology.
-I usually don't label the things seen in the work - and in that way the work is both distant and intimate - but one does not know what it points at.
+I usually don't label the things seen in the work and in that way the work is both distant and intimate.
+One does not know what it points at.

 I see my work as a long-term research.
 The Surrealist manifesto inspires me but not the Surrealist artists.
 I am inspired by artists whose works have a strong poetic content.
 I'm fascinated by books because they contain time.
 I'm attracted by banal fetishism.